[Update 5 April 2015: There is a more recent version of this lecture, presented in September 2014, but it has not been posted yet.]

-As foreshadowed, on Monday I delivered an updated version of my guest lecture at the University of Technology Sydney, “Algorithms and the Filter Bubble”.
+On Monday 7 April, I delivered an updated version of my guest lecture to media students at the University of Technology Sydney (UTS), “Algorithms and the Filter Bubble”.
 And here it is.

 [If a transcript ever becomes available, this is where it will appear.]

 I didn’t keep a close enough eye on the time, which is most unprofessional of me, so I had to drop a couple of things at the end of the lecture.
 So what did we miss?

 My planned closing was to speculate a little more about the implications of all this technology — essentially the material covered in references 26 through 30 below.

 When advertisers and newsmakers know all about you, including where you are and what you’re interested in, and when robots become so good that they’re able to tailor news and advertising precisely for your interests and current state of mind — what does that mean for political persuasion, and other kinds of persuasion?

 Watch the videos of the robots from the US Naval Research Laboratory responding to everyday human speech.
 Consider Apple founder Steve Job’s comment that the iTunes Store gives you “freedom from pornography”.
 Consider than in a world of filter bubbles, some news outlets with a political agenda might want to give you “freedom from confusing thoughts”.
 After all, Apple has already blocked from their App Store an app that provided information on US military drone strikes.